HVAC Filter Change Customer Service Form

 Customer Sign-Off

-This section confirms the customer reviewed the work and acknowledged completion, which strengthens the record of service.
+This section confirms that the customer reviewed the completed service record and acknowledged the work performed.

 - Customer Signature